Skip to content

 8. Click Save.

-Inbound firewall rule in the head office to allow DHCP relay traffic to server.
+Inbound firewall rule in the head office to allow DHCP relay traffic to the server.

 Configure the branch office firewall's interface as the DHCP relay agent.
-It requests IP addresses for the endpoints in its subnet from the DHCP server behind the head office firewall.
+The interface forwards DHCP requests from endpoints in its subnet to the DHCP server behind the head office firewall.

 1. Go to Network > DHCP.